Quantization for Semipositive Adjoint Line Bundles: Acknowledgments

-This work was supported by NSF Grant DMS-2405274 and the Hauptman Fellowship.
-The author is deeply grateful to his advisor, Tamás Darvas, for his constant support and guidance.
-The author also wishes to thank Siarhei Finski for his enlightening lecture and discussions at the summer school at the Rényi Institute, Budapest, and for kindly sharing his preprint \cite{FinskiBig} along with related insights.
+This work was supported by NSF Grant DMS-2405274 and by the Hauptman Fellowship from the Department of Mathematics, University of Maryland.
+The author is grateful to his advisor, Tam\'as Darvas, for his support and guidance.
+The author also thanks Siarhei Finski for enlightening lectures and discussions at the summer school held at the R\'enyi Institute in Budapest, for generously sharing his work \cite{FinskiBig} and related insights, and for pointing out a mistake in an earlier version.